New Tools for Learning in Adult age – NEver TOO LAte is a 27-month project (October 2019- December 2021).

 DAFNI KEK (GR) institutions with strong experience in educational activities, particularly in digital skills learning, life skills and soft skills;

-TEI WEST (GR) institution expert in the design of innovative digital technologies for learning;
+UNIVERSITY OF PATRAS (GR) institution expert in the design of innovative digital technologies for learning;

 VHS CHAM (D) involved in training for women (migrants and refugees) especially in the field of digital and linguistic skills development (English, German);